sirmordred/AngelaRoot/README.md

 # AngelaRoot
 Download: http://www.mediafire.com/file/nm7x9zitvvzfuy5/AngelaRootV4.apk

+Developed by @sirmordred Oguzhan Yigit

-All the credits go to Security Researcher @fs0c131y
+Credits to Security Researcher @fs0c131y for finding the vulnerability

 Thanx to @Zelmarked for testing it on OnePlus3T